anirudh2019/Webpage-Downloader-Server-using-Go/README.md

 * Responding with HTTP errors if there is an issue with the request or the server

+* Sanitizing the URL of the webpage before using it as the file name for the cached webpage.

 ## Installation:
 To install the Webpage Downloader Server, you will need to have Go installed on your machine.
 You can download Go from the [official website](https://go.dev/dl/) and follow the installation instructions.